MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/hana-vm-scale-out-HA-troubleshooting.md

 ![HAWK list constraints](media/hana-vm-scale-out-HA-troubleshooting/hawk-2.png)

-Another nice feature is the possibility to upload a hb_report output (see section about hb_report) in HAWK under "History" as shown on the next screenshot :
+Another nice feature is the possibility to upload a hb_report output (see section about hb_report) in HAWK under "History" as shown on the next screenshot:

 ![HAWK upload hb_report output](media/hana-vm-scale-out-HA-troubleshooting/hawk-3.png)